nhlich03/Football-Analyst-Using-Deep-Learning/README.md

 Football Analyst Using Deep Learning
 Data
 We use data from SoccerNet.
 The dataset consists of numerous 30-second labeled video clips from football matches.
-You can find more information about the dataset here: {https://www.soccer-net.org/tasks/game-state-reconstruction}
+You can find more information about the dataset [here](https://www.soccer-net.org/tasks/game-state-reconstruction).

 To download the data, you can run the following command:
 '''